 Airplanes and ear pain: Why it happens and what you can do

-Conversely, if air pressure inside the inner ear rapidly becomes less than the air pressure outside, the tympanic membrane (the eardrum) will be sucked inward, almost like a vacuum effect.
-What has happened is that the Eustachian tube has flattened and needs a bit of extra help from you in order to continue to do its job of bringing air into the inner ear.
+Conversely, if air pressure inside the inner ear rapidly becomes less than the air pressure outside, the tympanic membrane will be sucked inward, almost like a vacuum effect.
+What has happened is that the Eustachian tube has flattened and needs a bit of help from you to continue to do its job of bringing air into the inner ear.
 Whether ascending or descending, the stretching of the eardrum can cause pain.
 During this time, the eardrum is not able to vibrate, so you also experience decreased hearing and muffled sounds.

-- Avoid sleeping during ascent or descent
+- Avoid sleeping during ascent or descent.

-- Drink lots of fluids in-flight to stay hydrated
+- Drink lots of fluids in-flight to stay hydrated.